ceramic-sf/quick-boi-source/bolq.md

 It is wrong to seek final answers.
 ```

-To seek absolute truth is to be anti-fallabalist, because any final destination itself is [fallable](#fallabalism).
+To seek absolute truth is to be anti-fallibilist, because any final destination itself is [fallible](#fallibilism).
 Scientists should not seek final answers for this reason.

-*Absolute truth is refuted by fallabalist.*
+*Absolute truth is refuted by fallibilist.*

 ### The universe is our home